Akshita7037/Data-Driven-Partnership-Strategy-for-Zomato/README.md

-# Zomato Restaurant Data Analysis
+# 🍽️ Zomato Partnership Strategy Analysis

-## 📊 Project Overview

-This project analyzes Zomato restaurant data to uncover insights about customer preferences, restaurant performance, and dining trends in India.
-The analysis includes exploratory data analysis (EDA), data visualization, and answering key business questions.
+This project uses Zomato restaurant data to uncover insights that can help Zomato make better decisions about restaurant partnerships and onboarding.

+---

+## 📌 Objectives
+- Identify high-potential restaurants not yet partnered for delivery
+- Detect underperforming delivery partners
+- Analyze how features like **online ordering**, **table booking**, and **cost** affect restaurant performance
+- Recommend restaurant types and price ranges to focus on

+---

 ## 📂 Dataset Information